aksnzhy/xlearn_doc/command_line.rst

         9            0.404554            0.546218                0.00

 Here we can see that, the training loss continuously goes down.
 While, the validation loss (test loss) goes down first, and then goes up.
-This is because our model is overfit current training data set.
+This is because our model has already overfitted current training data set.